Curvature-induced quantum spin-Hall effect on a M\"obius strip: Method and Results

-In the course of this section the subscript $\theta$ is dropped for brevity, $k_\theta \rightarrow k$.
-The time evolution of the radial space-integrated Dirac current $\bar{J}^r$ for $\psi_P$ is shown in Fig.~\ref{fig:spin_hall}(a); for the zero-momentum and $k=2\pi/l_\theta$ cases, both for the particle and hole wave-functions.
-The two dashed lines lie on opposite sides relative to the $k_\theta=0$ scenario, indicating a net anomalous velocity effect (in the $r$-direction) as a consequence of a $\theta$ velocity, i.e. a Hall current.
-The asymmetry ratio, $A_P/A_H$, is plotted in the inset of Fig.~\ref{fig:spin_hall}(a) for two different half-widths $w$, defined by
+In this section the subscript $\theta$ is dropped for brevity, $k_\theta \rightarrow k$.
+The time evolution of the radial space-integrated Dirac current

+for $\psi_P$ is shown in Fig.~\ref{fig:spin_Hall}(a); for the zero-momentum and $k=2\pi/l_\theta$ cases, for both the particle and hole wave-functions.
+The dashed and the dotted lines lie on opposite sides relative to the $k_\theta=0$ scenario, indicating a net anomalous velocity effect (in the $r$-direction) as a consequence of a $\theta$ velocity, i.e. a Hall current.
+The time evolution of $\bar{J}^r_{P}$ and $\bar{J}^r_{P,k=0}$ for longer times are plotted in the inset of Fig.~\ref{fig:spin_Hall}(a).
+The oscillations are a result of the geometry and the closed boundary condition because they are also present for $\bar{J}^r_{P,k=0}$.
+There is no obvious non-zero average $\bar{J}^r_{P}$, or quantum Hall current.